lucprincen/website/content/hire-me.md

 I'm offering three types of services.
 I love solving problems related to development and design.
 I'm a stickler for quality, documentation and maintainable code.
 If you care about those things too, then I'd love to work with you.

-> I'm currently available to discuss projects starting in Maart, 2020
+> I'm currently available to discuss projects starting in April, 2020
 <a href="mailto:hi@lucp.nl" class="caption">let me know how I can help you</a>

 <div class="block-container">